 Most slab foundations that experience some distress are not damaged sufficiently to warrant repairs.

 Notice that there is no mention of levelness or even elevation measurements of any kind.
-The Army Corps of Engineers key publication that addresses slab foundation repair uses distress to indicate whether there is sufficient damage due to foundation to warrant repairing the foundation.
+The Army Corps of Engineers key publication that addresses slab foundation repair uses distress to indicate whether there is sufficient damage due to a foundation to warrant repairing the foundation.

 A properly repaired foundation will be level and stable